AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/overview.md

 >[!IMPORTANT]
 >With the transition of Spark 2.3 to Spark 2.4, both the Spark and PySpark kernels are deprecated.
 >
 >New PySpark 3 (Spark 2.4) notebooks use the Python3 Kernel.
-See the guide on converting [Pyspark 3 (Spark 2.3) to PySpark 3 (Spark 2.4)](./pyspark-conversion-guide.md) if you wish to use your existing code in the updated notebooks.
+See the guide on converting [Pyspark 3 (Spark 2.3) to PySpark 3 (Spark 2.4)](./pyspark-conversion-guide.md) if you wish to use existing Spark 2.3 code.
 >
 >New Spark notebooks should utilize the Scala kernel.
-See the guide on converting [Spark 2.3 to Scala (Spark 2.4)](./spark-scala-migration.md) if you wish to use your existing code in the updated notebooks.
+See the guide on converting [Spark 2.3 to Scala (Spark 2.4)](./spark-scala-migration.md) if you wish to use existing Spark 2.3 code.

 PySpark and Spark kernels allows you to configure Spark cluster resources within your PySpark or Spark notebook by using the configure command (`%%configure`) and providing a list of configurations.
 Ideally, these configurations are defined before the Spark application is initialized.
 Modifying the configurations while the Spark application is active requires an additional force flag after the command (`%%configure -f`) which will restart the application in order for the changes to be applied, as shown below: